heather-parkk/portfolio-hpark/docs/blogs/blog2.md

 ---
-title: Importance of Arrow Direction in Designing a Database: Privacy
+title: Importance of Arrow Direction in Designing a Database -- Privacy
 layout: doc
 ---